Skip to main content

 You can import our code style for your specific IDE:

-• Eclipseopen in new window.
-Open your preferences, click on Java, Code style, Formatter, Import and select the downloaded file.
+- Eclipse.
+Open your preferences, click on

 Pull requests will only be approved if the code is formatted according to the code style configurations above.
-To format the code with maven before pushing to GitHub, use mvn compile -Pformat-and-sort.
+To format the code with maven before pushing to GitHub, use mvn compile -Pformat-and-sort

 Branching strategy